peterliapin/gatsby-source-onlinesales/README.md

 Thils plugin will create gatsby nodes with types:

-- OnlinesalesPost - for entities with type "post"
+- OnlineSalesPost - for entities with type "post"
-- OnlinesalesPage - for entities with other types
+- OnlineSalesPage - for entities with other types
-- OnlinesalesImage - file node for an image extracted from entity markdown body
+- OnlineSalesImage - file node for an image extracted from entity markdown body

 and additional attribues: